DanEngelbrecht/bikeshed/README.md

  - The default (optional) MSVC implementation depends on `<Windows.h>`.

 ### Optional default methods
-The default implementations for the atomic functions can be overridden with your own implementation by overriding the macros:
+The default implementations for the atomic and CPU yield functions can be overridden with your own implementation by overriding the macros:
  - `BIKESHED_ATOMICADD` Atomically adds a 32-bit signed integer to another 32-bit signed integer and returns the result
  - `BIKESHED_ATOMICCAS` Atomically exchange a 32-bit signed integer with another 32-bit signed integer if the value to be swapped matches the provided compare value, returns the old value.
+ - `BIKESHED_CPU_YIELD` Yield CPU (mm_pause() / YieldProcessor()).

 ## Test code dependecies